JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-spring-boot-restful-web-service.md

 ## Add database support

-In the following step, we will demonstrate how to integrate our application with a real database to store the messages.
+In this section, you will create two endpoints to save and return the messages to the database:

-1. Add `Message` class mapping to a database table.
-This is done by using `@Table` annotation:
+1. Add the `@Table` annotation to the `Message` class to declare mapping to a database table.
+  The annotation also requires an additional import:

     ```kotlin
     import org.springframework.data.annotation.Id
     import org.springframework.data.relational.core.mapping.Table

     @Table("MESSAGES")
     data class Message(@Id val id: String?, val text: String)
     ```

-2. Use the Spring Data Repository API to access the database:
+2. Use the [Spring Data Repository API](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) to access the database:

     ```kotlin
     import org.springframework.data.jdbc.repository.query.Query